ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 - Working in a company that produces a meditation app because you love meditating.
 - Working in an organization that takes care of the climate when you care about the environment.

-Tip: To find an area that you care about, you can think about what do you want to be when you grow up?
+**💡 Tip**: To find an area that you care about, you can think about [what do you want to be when you grow up?](https://www.nytimes.com/2021/02/06/style/work-life-balance-tips-pandemic.html)

 ## Learning and growing